MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **ASCIIConvert.java** - Uses the ASCII codes of letters to convert them from lowercase to uppercase and vise-versa.

+**CheckNumber.java** - Check to see if a number is ODD or EVEN.

 **Circle.java** - Works out the area, circumference and diameter of a circle from a given radius.

+**CompareValues.java** - Compares two integers and prints information about them.

+**LargestNumber.java** - Prints the largest number from a list of numbers inputted.

 **Rectangle.java** - Works out the area and perimeter of a rectangle using the length and breadth values.